Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Discussion and Conclusion

 To conclude, quantum stochastic walk is a powerful tool to model exciton transport in FMO complex.
-QSW has a single parameter $\omega$ that controls the amount of decoherence present in the model.
-With increase in $\omega$ transport becomes more incoherent.
+QSW has a single parameter $\omega$ that controls how classical effects emerge in the model.
+With increase in $\omega$, transport becomes more incoherent.
 The temperature dependence enters the model via $\omega$.
 This seems intuitive, as with increase in thermal fluctuations the amount of coherence should decrease.
-Therefore, we compare the plots of total site coherence versus time for different values of $\omega$ for QSW with pure dephasing with Fig.~3(c) of Ref.\cite{Hoyer_2010} to get the corresponding values of $\omega$.
-Then we model FMO with QSW with both dephasing as well as incoherent scattering.
-We find that the model QSW model with pure dephasing has increased localization time at $300K$ as compared to $77K$ in line with the quantum Goldilocks effect.
-The QSW model with both dephasing and incoherence nor the model of Ref.~\cite{Hoyer_2010} was able to explain this effect as the localization time is same for both $77K$ and $300K$.
-QSW model with pure dephasing gives speed up at $300K$ as compared to $77K$, while QSW with both dephasing and incoherent scattering gives slow down at $300K$.
+Therefore, we compare the plots of total site coherence versus time for different values of $\omega$ for QSW with only incoherence with Fig.~3(c) of Ref.~\cite{Hoyer_2010} to get the corresponding values of $\omega$.
+Then we model FMO with QSW with only incoherent, pure dephasing as well as both dephasing and incoherent scattering.
+We find that the QSW model with pure dephasing scattering has increased localization time at $300~K$ as compared to $77~K$ in line with the quantum Goldilocks effect.
+Neither of the other three models, i.e., QSW model with both dephasing and incoherence, that with only incoherent scattering and the model of Hoyer, et. al., was able to explain this effect as the localization time is same for both $77~K$ and $300~K$ for Ref~\cite{Hoyer_2010} and the other two experience slowdown.
+QSW model with pure dephasing scattering gives speedup at $\omega=0.45~(300~K)$ as compared to $\omega=0.19~(77~K)$, while both QSW with only incoherence and that with both dephasing and incoherent scattering give slowdowns at $\omega=0.45$.
 Future works can include studying the transport efficiency in FMO using different initial states, like superposed states, e.g., $\frac{1}{\sqrt{2}}(|{1}\rangle+|{6}\rangle)$ as was done in Ref.~\cite{Zhu2011}).
-It will also be interesting to study the exciton transfer dynamics via QSW when say entangled initial states, see Ref.~\cite{EntangFMO}, are present.
+It will also be interesting to study the exciton transfer dynamics via QSW when said entangled initial states (see Ref.~\cite{EntangFMO}) are present.